garvitgupta13/COVID-PlasmaBank/README.md

 - <b> Volunteer-Side: </b>
   - Register as a volunteer.
-  - Donate at your near plasma-bank after being verified by the user.
+  - Donate at your near plasma-bank after being verified by the admin.

 - <b> Admin-Roles: </b>
   - Verify patients.